 About Cue-Centered Therapy

 Cue-Centered Therapy, or CCT, is an evidence-based intervention for youth with chronic traumatic experiences.
 It is appropriate for youth with a history of adverse childhood experiences or who are living in conditions that carry a risk of recurrence of trauma.
-Further, CCT is appropriate for youth with varied traumas, developmental levels, and backgrounds.
+Further, CCT is healing for youth with varied traumas, developmental levels, and backgrounds.
 Rather than focus on traumatic events in isolation, the CCT framework emphasizes the impact of accumulating stress throughout a lifespan, otherwise known as allostatic load.

 CCT is anchored in the fact that exposure to multiple forms of trauma and adversity in childhood leads to different psychological and developmental outcomes.
 CCT aims to address the diverse outcomes by promoting self-empowerment through increased knowledge and insight.